Robertinoos13/Python/All projects/GUI Apps/Music Player GUI project/readme.txt

 ## Main Script Features
 - Can acces a folder from your disk
 - Accept only .mp3 files
--You can switch the current song with 2 buttons
+- You can switch the current song with 2 buttons

 ## Quick Review Of Updates Hystory
-- Total Updates: 0
+- Total Updates: 1
 - Total Updates Of Fixed Bugs: 0
-- Total Updates Of Adding New Features: 0
+- Total Updates Of Adding New Features: 1
 - Total Updates Of Other Types Of Updates: 0

 ## How To Use The Script?